ccxtechnologies/crosstooler/README.md

 ## Using the toolchain

 Once generated the toolchain needs to be made available to Alire using and index.
-We have a [publically avaliable index](https://github.com/ccxtechnologies/alire-index-public) that you can use as an example, or can just link to if you want to use our latest toolchain builds.
+We have a [publicly avaliable index](https://github.com/ccxtechnologies/alire-index-public) that you can use as an example, or can just link to if you want to use our latest toolchain builds.

+**Note that the build sysroot is hard coded in the toolchain, so if you try to use this on a system that has a toochain at the full sysroot path your builds with this toolchain will fail with errors about missing symbols.**